ComplexPlane/SMB2PracticeMod/README.md

 **Alist** and **PetresInc** for providing insightful feedback on a pre-release alpha needed before publishing an initial beta version of the mod.

+**Nambo** for suggesting and implementing numerous features of their own!

 **The Monkey Ball Speedrunning Scene** for inspiring this mod!
 Thank you for being so fun to be a part of.